What is NOT normal?

 • Ultrasound machine

-• High frequency linear probe (6-12 MHz) is most used, although a curvilinear or phased array probe may also be used
+• High frequency linear probe (6-12 MHz) is most used, although a curvilinear may be better especially in older patients.
+A phased array probe may also be used.

 • Gel